mansi084/RAG-POC-with-Ollama-2.0/README.md

   ↓
 Query Router (decides which source to use)
   ↓
-Document Source   OR    Database Source
+Document Source   OR    Database Source    OR       Both (ChromaDB)                 (SQLite)
-(ChromaDB)                 (SQLite)

   ↓
-Reranker (combines best answers)
+Answer found? → Reranker → Final Answer
   ↓
-Final Answer returned to user
+Not found? → Fallback → try other source
+  ↓
+Still not found? → "No information found"

 ---